Why You Should Never Let a Provider Generate or Store Your Private Key

 Weak randomness equals weak keys, and weak keys equal broken encryption.

-Zero-trust demands that the user, not the provider, controls entropy sources and key generation.
+Zero-Access demands that the user, not the provider, controls entropy sources and key generation.

 Private Keys Should Never Be Uploaded, Even Encrypted